emirror-de/lewp-rs/CONTRIBUTING.md

 Thanks for choosing to contribute to `lewp-rs`!
 You can find a few details about the contributing standards that `lewp-rs` follows.

-*A pull request template is currently in progress, until then please add as much as information to the PR as you can about the changes you made*
+*A pull request template is currently in progress, until released please add as much as information to the PR as you can about the changes you made*

 ## Testing